A Maximum Theorem for Incomplete Preferences: A Simple Maximum Theorem

 It is important to emphasize that Theorem~\ref{th:simple_maximum} assumes a fixed preference $\succsim$.
-It would be desirable to relax this requirement, allowing for a sequence of preferences converging to $\succsim$.
-However, the following example shows that Theorem~\ref{th:simple_maximum} becomes false with this modification.
+Relaxing this requirement (\textit{i.e.}, allowing for a sequence of preferences converging to $\succsim$) would significantly broaden the applicability of the result.
+Unfortunately, the following example shows that Theorem~\ref{th:simple_maximum} becomes false with this modification.